 - Can you connect to HTTPS websites?

-But if you take your cybersecurity seriously, safe use of free Wi-Fi is possible.
+If you take your cybersecurity seriously, safe use of free Wi-Fi is possible.
 Just make sure to use all of the tips above to secure your data and avoid being fooled by a devil in disguise.

 FAQ